 How do I know if my loved one has been the victim of nursing home neglect or elder abuse?

-First we’ll ask you to share with us what led you to believe your loved one has been the victim of elder neglect or abuse.
-Second, depending on the circumstances we may have an outside expert review your case and all available records.
-After the review is complete, we provide feedback as to whether or not we will take the case.
+First, we’ll ask you to share with us the reasons you believe your loved one has been the victim of negligence or abuse.
+Depending on the circumstances, we may refer your case for review by an outside expert.
+After the review is complete, we provide feedback as to whether or not we will be able to take the case.

-We charge you nothing for the expert review, and if there is no case, there is no cost to you for the expert fees incurred.
+We charge you nothing for the expert review.
+If there is no case, there is no cost to you.

 How should I decide what attorney to hire?

-How can I help stop elder abuse & neglect?
+How can I help prevent elder abuse & neglect?

-If you have a loved one in a nursing home, it is critical that you involve yourself in his or her life and care.
+If you have a loved one in a long term care facility, it is critical that you involve yourself in his or her life and care.
 Do not assume that your loved one will receive good care because he or she is in a 24 hour facility.
 Do not blindly trust nursing home employees because they are supposed to be professionals.
 Being actively involved in your loved one’s care is the best gift you can provide.

-Report an Injury Now: If you or a loved one suspect neglect or abuse in a nursing home, please call us for a free, private case evaluation at 916-448-6400.
+Report an Injury Now: If you or a loved one suspect nursing home neglect or elder abuse, please call us for a free, private case evaluation at 916-448-6400, submit a contact form.